COMLEX USA exams will be administered at Pearson VUE testing centers beginning with Level 3

 - Are there any breaks during the examination?

-- The test day for all levels consists of two sessions of four hours each, except Level 3 which consists of four sessions of three and a half hours over two days, Candidates can choose to take three optional breaks during a testing day:
+- The test day for COMLEX-USA Level 1 and Level 2-CE consists of two sessions of four hours each.
+COMLEX-USA Level 3 is a two-day exam, which consists of four sessions of three and a half hours.
+Candidates are allotted 60 minutes of “pooled” break time (including time for lunch) to be utilized at scheduled section breaks however the candidate sees fit.

-- What identification do I need to present at the Prometric test center?
+- What identification do I need to present at the test center?

 - Acceptable forms of government ID include a passport, driver’s license, or state ID.
 A military ID that does not have a signature must be accompanied by a second form of ID that bears your signature.